 Favorite quote from the author:

-But the reality is, getting enough self-discipline to get stuff done is tough.
-What if there was a way you could become ultra-productive and reach your dreams without having to just push through in misery?
+But getting enough self-discipline to get stuff done is tough.
+What if there was a way you could become ultra-productive and reach your dreams without having to just push through in misery each time?

-The good news for all of us is that there is a way, and Benjamin Hardy is here to teach it to us in his book Willpower Doesn’t Work: Discover the Hidden Keys to Success.
+Benjamin Hardy is here to teach us how in his book Willpower Doesn’t Work: Discover the Hidden Keys to Success.

 Here are just 3 of the many awesome lessons from this one: